adoptingbitcoin/2021/content/speakers/BastienTeinturier.md

 # Bastien Teinturier

-Bastien Teinturier is a software engineer at the Paris based Bitcoin tech company Acinq.
+Bastien Teinturier is a software engineer at the Paris based Bitcoin tech company ACINQ.
 Founded in 2014, ACINQ is a French startup building products and services for the Bitcoin ecosystem.
 Bastien is working on both the Lightning Network specification and ACINQ's implementation.

 <br><br>